Ameenah23/Export-the-Data-from-Google-Universal-Analytics-GA3-/README.md

 6. Script to importing Data from a Pandas to a PostgreSql using SQLAlchemy;
 7. Wrote a document to collect the most important Universal Analytics Glossary;
 8. Wrote a document to show the difference between the Universal Analytics and Google Analytics 4.
+9. Wrote a document to Explain Key Errors and Duplicate Rows in fetched Google Universal Analytics reports API.

 All scripts and documents of this project are posted to xxxxdata repository on Github "xxxx-data/ga3_ameenah_a_202309" https://github.com/xxxx-data/ga3_ameenah_a_202309